Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Space-time metric and the conservation equations

-The energy-momentum tensor of an ideal fluid can be expressed as Vanishing of the four divergence of the energy momentum tensor provides the general relativistic version of the Euler equation i.e.
+The energy-momentum tensor of an ideal fluid is introduced as Vanishing of the four divergence of the energy momentum tensor provides the general relativistic version of the Euler equation i.e.